Table of content

 1. A cortisone injection is not a guaranteed or permanent cure for pain from a meniscus tear

 With a cortisone injection, the duration of pain relief varies.
-In some people, it works for a few months, in others, a single injection can give relief for more than a year.
+It works for a few months for some people.
+In others, a single injection can give relief for more than a year.

 The other downside is that once the medicine wears off, you’ll probably feel pain again.